reimundklain/docker-tasks/README.rst

 ############

 ``docker-tasks`` is a tool for executing periodic tasks via docker exec.
+It is looking up for running docker images and execute the specified commands in the matching container

-For example dumping all `PostgreSQL <https://www.postgresql.org/>`__ based images to the container related volume.
+An use case could be to dump all `PostgreSQL <https://www.postgresql.org/>`__ based images to the container related volume.
+This allow me to backup ``/var/lib/docker/volumes/`` with a ``pg_dump`` generated database dump inside my volumes.

 Installation
 ============